1HectorAC/GameDataAnalysis/README.md

 ### FullBuyAnalysis:
 This is an analysis of all games bought.
 This will mainly look at comparing data from every year.

+### FullPlayAnalysis:
+This is an analysis of all games Played.
+Focus will be on yearly data.